hazrmard/imgurPCA/docs/parser.md

     Of dtype=config.DT_WEIGHT.
 Read only.

 - cs (str):
     The client secret.
-Set at instantiation.
+Set at instantiation if provided.

 - cid (str):
     The client id.
-Set at instantiation.
+Set at instantiation if provided.

 - client (ImgurClient):
     An instance of imgurpython.ImgurClient.
 Exposes entire imgurpython API.